jj904/4Pet/README.md

 # Instructions to run the project locally.
 -   Download this project and unzip it in a folder
--   Download and Install Node.js
+-   Download and Install latest version Node.js
 -   Run follow command using command prompt or terminal

 Initiate and run Backend